-There are several features to help the user with documenting, saving, and sharing an AIM Toolbox analysis scenario (Figure 16).
+There are several features to help the user with documenting, saving, and sharing an AIM Toolbox analysis scenario (Figure 15).
 The user can enter a scenario title of up to 240 characters long in the input text box above the map.
 Several items can be exported by clicking on the "Export Scenario" button in the application header.
-The user can export the currently visible plots in the chart pane and the current map view as images (Figure 17).
+The user can export the currently visible plots in the chart pane and the current map view as images (Figure 16).
 The user can also export the analysis scenario to a JSON text file.
-Each of these exported files uses the scenario title in the file name (with spaces converted to underscores), along with prefixes of "AIM_Chart-L", "AIM_Chart-R", "AIM_Map", or "AIM_Scenario", as appropriate.
-The "Load Input File" button brings up a dialog window (Figure 17) to select and load a previously saved AIM_Scenario.json file for an AIM Toolbox analysis scenario.
-Thus, a saved analysis scenario file provide both a record of the analysis and can also be shared with others.
+Each of these exported files uses the scenario title in the file name (with spaces converted to underscores), along with prefixes of "AIM\Chart-L\\", "AIM\Chart-R\\", "AIM\Map\\", or "AIM\Scenario\\", as appropriate.
+Note that, when applicable, the browser will ask permission to download multiple files at once.
+The "Load Input File" button brings up a dialog window (Figure 16) to select and load a previously saved AIM Scenario \.json file for an AIM Toolbox analysis scenario.
+Thus, a saved analysis scenario file provides both a record of the analysis and can also be shared with others.
 Another way to document the analysis is to use the web browser print functionality with a "Save as PDF" destination.
 When printing, the user will likely want to adjust the print settings to obtain a single page document on their system (e.g., set the output format to use a landscape orientation with a custom scale of 80%).
 Printing with background graphics is optional.

-Figure 16.
+Figure 15.
 The scenario title input box, export/import buttons, and information buttons in the AIM Toolbox software.

-Figure 17.
+Figure 16.
 Dialog windows for (a) exporting AIM Toolbox elements and (b) for importing a scenario.